 Where Are My Favorites In Google Chrome ?
-Many new Google Chrome users ask, soon after moving from Internet Explorer.
+Many new Google Chrome users ask, soon after they switch from Internet Explorer.
 The answer is really simple.
 Google Chrome (and most of the other browsers out there) calls Favorites Bookmarks.
-They are exactly the same things
+They are exactly the same.

 Internet Explorer Favorites

 So if you just moved from Internet Explorer to Google Chrome (or Firefox or Opera actually!) what you need to look for is Bookmarks.
 Your Favorites Bar is now the Bookmarks Bar.

 Google Chrome uses a star to show if the webpage you are visiting is in your bookmarks (favorites).
 However, Chrome uses a folder icon to show the favorites folders or Chrome’s bookmarks folders.
 By default, you will have a folder named “Other Bookmarks”

 The list of favorites is now available on Chrome as a Bookmarks page.
 To access this page, type in the following to the addressbar: chrome://bookmarks From the bookmarks manager, you can search your favorites, add or remove, and re-arrange in multiple folder.